310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Shinobu %}
 It doesn’t feel right to call it harassment, in my opinion.
-I feel as though it was just bad timing on both sides—like an unfortunate accident.
+I feel as though it was just bad timing on both sides — like an unfortunate accident.
 {% endbubble %}

 {% img /img/es/eventstory/submarine/p1ch4_1.jpg %}